iBz-04/Structs-Algos/README.md

 Contributions are welcome!

-- If you have a more efficient solution or a different approach, feel free to open a pull request.
+- If you have a more efficient solution or a different & efficient approach, feel free to open a pull request.

 - Your solutions don't necessarily have to be in Python, other languages are welcome.